In the guide

 The following products do not need to have a nutrition declaration:

-• products with a single ingredient (or category of ingredients, such as fruit) that has not been processed OR the only process it has been subjected to is maturing
+- products with a single ingredient (or category of ingredients, such as fruit) that has not been processed or has only been subject to a maturing process

-If the substance to which the claim refers cannot be included in the nutrition declaration (see the list above) then the amount per 100 g / ml must be stated separately in the same field of vision* as (and preferably close to) the nutrition declaration.
+If the substance to which the claim refers cannot be included in the nutrition declaration (see the list above), the amount per 100 g / ml must be stated separately in the same field of vision* as the nutrition declaration (and preferably close to it).

 [*'Same field of vision' means that you must be able to hold the product so that both pieces of information can be seen at the same time.]